digital-privacy/digitalprivacy.cc/README.md

 This project is built w Lektor (https://www.getlektor.com/)

-Push to master and Travis CI will push the generated html pages to the gh-pages branch.
-Don't push to gh-pages!!! :P
+Push to master once you have built it.